BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api_all_docs.md

 }
 ```

-By implementing these advanced security features, you can significantly enhance the security of your application built on CosmicSyncCore, protecting both your users' data and your application's integrity.
+By implementing these advanced security features, you can significantly enhance the security of your application built on CivicBase, protecting both your users' data and your application's integrity.
 # Conflict Resolution Strategies

-In a P2P system like CosmicSyncCore, conflicts can arise when multiple users or devices modify the same data concurrently.
+In a P2P system like CivicBase, conflicts can arise when multiple users or devices modify the same data concurrently.
 Implementing effective conflict resolution strategies is crucial for maintaining data consistency and providing a smooth user experience.

 ## 1. Last Write Wins (LWW)